Suunto 3 Fitness Review

 The ‘Big Deal’ with adaptive training plans is that they theoretically optimise your training intensities, durations and rest days dynamically.
 So if you OVER-achieve one day then the next day’s session adapts.
 Adaptive training plans will become more commonplace over the next few years and can be based on ‘time-in-zone’, Intensity minutes or more complex measures like HRV.

 Firstbeat had adaptive training programs many years ago in their ATHLETE software and other vendors, like Polar & Fitbit, also have adaptive training programs.
-Suunto have incorporated part of Firstbeat’s ADAPTIVE TRAINING algorithms into the 3 FITNESS watch.
+Suunto has incorporated part of Firstbeat’s ADAPTIVE TRAINING algorithms into the 3 FITNESS watch.

-Firstbeat have several levels of adaptive program but the one that is included with the 3 FITNESS is the “IMPROVE FITNESS” program.
+Firstbeat has several levels of adaptive program but the one that is included with the 3 FITNESS is the “IMPROVE FITNESS” program.
 Essentially this is for sports/fitness people looking to, ahem, improve their fitness.
 It works on 3/4 sessions a week.
 Here is one of the graphical overviews.
 You can see I super-over-achieved the plan yesterday.
 Today I have my day off.

 The 3 FITNESS has a dedicated sports profile just for today’s training session, whatever that session might be.